mixpanel/mixpanel-java/README.md

 The library supports importing historical events (events older than 5 days that are not accepted using /track) via the `/import` endpoint.
 Project token will be used for basic auth.

+### Custom Import Batch Size

+When importing large events through the `/import` endpoint, you may need to control the batch size to prevent exceeding the server's 1MB uncompressed JSON payload limit.
+The batch size can be configured between 1 and 2000 (default is 2000):

+    // Import with default batch size (2000) MixpanelAPI mixpanel = new MixpanelAPI();

+    // Import with custom batch size (500)
+    MixpanelAPI mixpanel = new MixpanelAPI(500);

 ## Feature Flags

 The Mixpanel Java SDK supports feature flags with both local and remote evaluation modes.